-The best ways to market a small business is to find the best, most cost effective marketing strategies for your business and implement them.
-One of the best place to start is with your competitors.
+The best way to market a small business is to find the best, most cost-effective marketing strategies for your business and implement them.
+One of the best places to start is with your competitors.

 Understanding where your competitors advertise will give you some good clues for your business.

 Start by taking the four mediums mentioned above and seek out your competitors.
 Do you hear them on the radio?
 Are they in the local newspaper or community magazines?
 Are advertisements for their services with your daily mail?
 Do they have a website?
 Are they on Facebook?
 Perform a Google, Bing, and Yahoo search and see if you can find them easily?

 Once you have an idea of your competitors’ marketing strategies, it’s time for you to make a list of them.
 At the same time, keep your eye out for other possible places to advertise.
 For example, local sporting events usually sell space to place a banner.
 There are free and paid classified advertising sites.
 You can also contact direct mail companies and ask their suggestions; you can look to the Chamber for advertising opportunities, local clubs, etc.

 The opportunities are endless when you put the time in to find them.

 I only suggest monitoring your competitors’ advertising strategy because it’s quick and easy, but that doesn’t mean there aren’t better or more effective ways to advertise.

 Next, comes the time-consuming part.
 It’s time to begin gathering prices and relevant data for each of the strategies you’re competitors advertise and those you found on your own.

 For example, if your competitor has a radio ad, call the radio station and get a rate card.
 If you saw them in a local publication or newspaper, call and get the advertising rates.